Andrew565/ProjectMO/Flow and TODOs.md

           3. Make a copy of the top card from the source pile
           4. Get the list of `validPiles` from `getValidPiles(card)`
           5. If `!validPiles.includes(toPile)` then stop the transfer and return early as it is not a valid move
-             1. FIXME: Currently uses `drake.cancel` which apparently doesn't work.
-Suggestion is to move this logic to a "dragula accepts" prop.
           6. If a valid move, call `CommandManager.doShift(fromPile, toPile)`
    24. Last but not least, add a "DOMContentLoaded" event listener that calls `newGame()` when the document is ready
        1. Makes sure that there's a new game ready to play as soon as possible